mbA2D/Test_Equipment_Control/README.md

  - Why does it take so long to get the instrument idns when connecting equipment?
  - For tests with more than 1 channel, draw  lines between the blocks on the UI to separate them better.
  - Make the CH0, CH1 headings larger
- - Make sure to take a '0 current' reading at the start of every test to determine a rough starting SoC from SoC-OCV map.
-Useful for post-processing data.
  - GraphIV.py - Single IR Processing - if we have enough data points for each step, apply some statistical processing (drop outliers, try and account for capacity)
  - GraphIV.py - Allow processing of a bunch of different cell folders at a time. (e.g. ran the same test on 100 different cells and process the data all at once instead of clicking through all the folders).
      - Need to distinguish between real log csvs and other csvs.
  - Make the cycles a dictionary instead of just a list of steps so we can store other information in them (e.g. Cycle Type, eq required, etc.)
  - There are way too many queues and processes in the MainWindow.
 Consolidate them and make a better messaging system
- - Allow adding another cycle types to test configuration GUI - e.g. Rest then Single IR Test
  - Make 'charge_discharge_control' file into a class
  - Change naming of cycle_settings_list_of_lists in charge_discharge_control to reflect the cycle and step structure.
  - Double-check commands where possible? e.g. send output on command, then check status of output.